croct-tech/plug-js/docs/events.md

 **Note:**

 - The `sku` and `productId` do not have to be different.
-Usually, the `product` is the internal identifier, like `12345,` and the SKU is a public-facing identifier like `SM-124-GREEN`.
+Usually, the `productId` is the internal identifier, like `12345`, and the SKU is a public-facing identifier like `SM-124-GREEN`.
 - The `displayPrice` is the price the user pays, while the `originalPrice` is usually the regular retail price.
 - When you don't specify a value for the `lastUpdateTime` property, the SDK considers the time at which you tracked the event as the last update time.